Economic and R&D Footprint

 The United Nations has set 17 Sustainable Development Goals (SDGs) on its 2030 Agenda.
 The SDGs were adopted by all UN Member Nations in 2015 and are a call for global cooperation to promote peace, prosperity, and planetary well-being.

-WifOR’s sustainability research supports organizations and industries in orienting themselves to achieve the Sustainable Development Goals.
+WifOR’s sustainability research supports organizations and industries in measuring progress and achieving targets set by the Sustainable Development Goals.
 The Economic and R&D Footprint positively contributes to the following SDGs:

 Latest articles from WifOR’s Sustainability Research